-Finasteride is a medication that helps prevent ongoing hair loss in male pattern baldness.
-For individuals who undergo hair transplant surgery and continue to lose hair, they ought to consider Finasteride as a medication to stabilise their rate of hair loss.
-This will help preserve a hair transplant result for longer.
+For patients who undergo hair transplant surgery and continue to lose hair, they ought to consider Finasteride as a medication to stabilise their rate of hair loss.
+Finasteride is a medication that helps prevent ongoing hair loss in male pattern baldness and this will help preserve a hair transplant result for longer.

 Below, you can watch a video of one of our patients who took Finasteride after having his hair transplant at The Treatment Rooms London.

 Do I have to take Finasteride after a hair transplant?

 This is an important consideration before choosing to undergo hair transplantation.
 If you choose to have an FUE hair transplant you need to consider whether you will continue to lose hair in the future.
 As the hair transplant is permanent you don’t want to be left with an area of transplanted hair and no hair elsewhere as this has been lost through the normal hair loss process.
 Therefore, you must consider 2 things:

 - Whether you should be taking treatment to prevent hair loss after your hair transplant

 - Whether you can have more hair transplants down the line to fill areas you have lost hair in